nicholaskerklaan/writing/README.md

 I have a PhD in philosophy so I know how to take complex ideas and break them down in writing for different audiences, and how to persuade and inspire readers.

-Here you can read some samples of my writing, across several different categories.
+Here you can read some samples of my writing.

-## Content Writing

-These are articles which could be published as blog posts or website content, with the goal of being helpful and informative while emphasizing certain keywords for search engine optimization (SEO).

 ## Philosophical Writing